nguyen-thanh05/Supervised-Autoencoder-LSTM-experiment/README.md

 # Results
 Both the normal LSTM and Supervised Auto-encoder LSTM models can learn the trend of production quite well.
 However, SAE LSTM achieves a very slightly better result in terms of loss (Loss 170.7 for SAE LSTM and 175.6 for Traditional LSTM)

+Significantly, when the Pressure is high, the production rates drop to 0 in both models, which is the expected behaviour in real-life applications.

 # Packages/Denpencies Requirements
 - GPU for training
 - Pytorch cuda